PolarisSteve/emailQueue/README.md

-# Serializing MailMessage with MimeKit
+# Serializing MailMessage with MimeKit - Introduction

 You may run into a scenario where servers in the DMZ (outside of your domain) need to send emails.
 An example of this maybe a contact page which is open to the public and sends a welcome email.